pashyanthi-vangala/Waste-Sorting-Mobilenetv2-Raspberry-Pi/README.md

 The `images` folder contains photos of the Raspberry Pi and the physical waste sorting system.

+## Experiments and Results

+Detailed documentation of the CNN experiments, transfer learning, MobileNetV2 fine-tuning, final evaluation, and Raspberry Pi deployment is available in the Experiments and Results document.

 ## Future Improvements

 Some possible improvements for the system include: